xrenaa/cosmos-drive-dreams-toolkits/README.md

 5. Heavy fog in the evening
 ...
 ```
-Then you could use the modified text prompts as inputs to our model.
+You can use the modified text prompts as input to our model.